PBrown0007/CycleWorks/README.md

 **Tagline**: Your go-to marketplace for buying and selling bicycles.

 CycleWorks is a web application designed to connect bike enthusiasts by allowing users to browse, add, and explore bicycle listings with auto-calculated scores based on price and condition.
 This Minimum Viable Product (MVP) was built entirely solo by Prince Peter Ojezua (GitHub: PBrown0007) as part of my ALX portfolio project.
-As a beginner software engineering student with no prior experience, I created this from scratch between February and March 2025, hitting an 8/10 progress milestone by Week 2.
+As a beginner software engineering student with no prior experience, I created this from scratch between February and March 2025.

 ---